Delphinus: Stars

+The constellation Delphinus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Gamma Delphini is a celebrated binary star among amateur astronomers.
 The primary is orange-gold of magnitude 4.3; the secondary is a light yellow star of magnitude 5.1.
 The pair forms a true binary with an estimated orbital period of over 3,000 years.
 125 light-years away, the two components are visible in a small amateur telescope.
 The secondary, also described as green, is 10 arcseconds from the primary.
 Struve 2725, called the "Ghost Double", is a pair that appears similar but dimmer.
 Its components of magnitudes 7.6 and 8.4 are separated by 6 arcseconds and are 15 arcminutes from Gamma Delphini itself.
 An unconfirmed exoplanet with a minimum mass of 0.7 Jupiter masses may orbit one of the stars.

 Delta Delphini is a type A-type star of magnitude 4.43.
 It is a spectroscopic binary, and both stars are Delta Scuti variables.

 Epsilon Delphini, Deneb Dulfim (lit. "tail [of the] Dolphin"), or Aldulfin, is a star of stellar class B6 III.
 Its magnitude is variable at around 4.03.